skinny85/eol-blog/src/articles/2021/graal-truffle-tutorial-part-5-global-variables.md

 var b = 1;
 ```

-Is actually valid in JavaScript,
+is actually valid in JavaScript,
 and gets transformed to:

 ```js